-My sisters said let’s go for a drive on the Apache Trail!
+My sisters said let’s go for a driving the Apache Trail!
 We piled in my Acura MDX and head out towards Tortilla Flat.
 It’s right after that where you hit the dirt road for the next 40 miles.
 Once you venture on the narrow dirt road there’s no turning back.
 My focus was to enjoy the ride and make it to the Roosevelt Dam.

 Mystery Along the Apache Trail